Are you ready? Here we go!

 Point of Interest

 East of Tumbler Ridge, on the outskirts of Grande Prairie, is the Philip J. Currie Dinosaur Museum.
-This incredible hands on facility is full of exhibits to entertain the whole family.
+This incredible hands-on facility is full of exhibits to entertain the whole family.
 Kids (and adults!) can pretend to be paleontologists and search for dinosaur bones and footprints.
-Stand beside full size replica dinosaur skeletons and touch real dinosaur fossils!
-This is one pit stop that all families need to experience!
+Stand beside full-size replica dinosaur skeletons and touch real dinosaur fossils!
+This is one pit stop that all families need to experience on their BC road trips!

 Day 24-26 – Jasper National Park